 With respect to the LSIs, applications to purchase the Retail Offer Shares must be done online through the PSE EASy.
 The system will generate a reference number and payment instruction.
-LSI applications and payments must be completed and settled, respectively, by [12:00 P.M.] on [March 18, 2022] (the "Retail Settlement Date").
+LSI applications and payments must be completed and settled, respectively, by [12:00 noon] on [May 27, 2022] (the "Retail Settlement Date").

-Further information about the Company, details about the Offer, instructions for subscribing through PSE EASy, payment terms and the list of PSE Trading Participants where LSI applicants may open trading accounts for the lodgement of the LSI applicant's Retail Offer Shares will be made available in the online IPO information center.
-The link to the online information center will be made available on the Company's website in due course and in the Company's Implementing Guidelines for LSIs which will be published on the PSE EDGE website prior to the start of the Trading Participants and Retail Offer.
+Further information about the Company, details about the Offer, instructions for subscribing through PSE EASy, payment terms and the list of PSE Trading Participants where LSI applicants may open trading accounts for the lodgment of the LSI applicant's Retail Offer Shares will be made available in the Company's online IPO information center.
+The link to the online information center will be made available on the Company's website in due course and in the Company's Implementing Guidelines for LSIs which will be published on the PSE EDGE website prior to the start of the Offer Period.

-LSI applications will be processed on a first-come firstserved basis, while final allocation of the Retail Offer Shares will be determined pursuant to allocation mechanics.
-This section should be read in conjunction with the Company's Implementing Guidelines for LSIs which wil be published on the PSE EDGE website prior to the start of the Offer Period.
+LSI applications will be processed on a first-come first-served basis, while final allocation of the Retail Offer Shares will be determined pursuant to allocation mechanics.
+This section should be read in conjunction with the Company's Implementing Guidelines for LSIs which will be published on the PSE EDGE website prior to the start of the Offer Period.

-The purchase price must be paid in full in Pesos upon the submission of the duly accomplished and signed application form and signature card together with the requisite attachments.
+Payment Terms for the Trading Participants Offer Shares Purchased through PSE Trading Participants The purchase price must be paid in full in Pesos upon the submission of the duly accomplished and signed application form and signature card together with the requisite attachments.

-Payments for the Trading Participants Offer Shares must be cleared before [12:00 P.M.] on [March 18, 2021] (the "Trading Participants Settlement Date").
+Payments for the Trading Participants Offer Shares must be cleared before [12:00 noon] on [May 27, 2022] (the "Trading Participants Settlement Date").
 The modes of payment and instructions will be specified in the Company's Implementing Guidelines for PSE Trading Participants which will be published on the PSE EDGE website prior to the start of the Offer Period.

-Acceptance/Rejection of Applications Applications for the Trading Participants and Retail Offer Shares are subject to the confirmation of the Sole Issue Manager, Sole Underwriter and Sole Bookrunner and the approval of the Company.
-The Company, in consultation with the Sole Issue Manager, Sole Underwriter and Sole Bookrunner, reserve the right to accept, reject or scale down the number and amount of Trading Participants and Retail Offer Shares covered by any application.
+Acceptance/Rejection of Applications

+Applications for the Trading Participants and Retail Offer Shares are subject to the confirmation of the Sole Issue Manager, Sole Underwriter and Sole Bookrunner and the approval of the Company.
+The Company, in consultation with the Sole Issue Manager, Sole Underwriter and Sole Bookrunner, reserves the right to accept, reject or scale down the number and amount of Trading Participants and Retail Offer Shares covered by any application.
 The Sole Issue Manager, Sole Underwriter and Sole Bookrunner and the Company have the right to reallocate available Trading Participants and Retail Offer Shares in the event that the Trading Participants and Retail Offer Shares are insufficient to satisfy the total applications received.
 The Trading Participants and Retail Offer Shares will be allocated in such a manner as the Company and the Sole Issue Manager, Sole Underwriter and Sole Bookrunner may, in their sole discretion, deem appropriate, subject to the distribution guidelines of the PSE.
 Applications received after the expiration of the Offer Period or extension thereof or Applications with incomplete requirements shall be rejected.
 Applications where checks are dishonored upon first presentation and Applications which do not comply with the terms of the Offer shall be rejected.
 Moreover, any payment received pursuant to the Application does not mean approval or acceptance by the Company of the Application.